 T-Mobile Netherlands is constantly reviewing feedback their customers submit on ‘My T-Mobile.’
-With suggestions and requests for better communication regarding contract renewals, bundle rates and special offers for existing customers, T-Mobile collects constructive, actionable feedback that helps to improve the customer experience.
+With suggestions and requests for better communication regarding contract renewals, bundle rates and special offers for existing customers, T-Mobile collects constructive, actionable customer feedback that helps to improve the customer experience.

 Besides that, the online team also gets appraisals on a regular basis for their work and how they listen to their customers.
 Kudos come in for design changes as well as for creative customer loyalty programs that help them stand out from competition.